-Subcutaneous fat: This is deep below the skin; usually found in large amounts on the hips, thighs and buttocks.
+- Subcutaneous fat: This is deep below the skin; usually found in large amounts on the hips, thighs and buttocks.
 This is the second most dangerous fat as it poses a much lower risk of chronic health problems than visceral fat.

-Intramuscular fat: This is not common in the abdominal area, but can be found within the abdominal muscles.
+- Intramuscular fat: This is not common in the abdominal area, but can be found within the abdominal muscles.
 Excessive amounts of this can be linked to a higher risk of diabetes.